The hardest part of starting an online radio is not the actual setup!

 c) Syndicated Content

-You know how you could make your own bread in your kitchen.
-But you don’t since it’s much easier, less-expensive, time-saving, and yummier to just buy bread from the bakery.
+You can make your own bread in your kitchen.
+But you don’t!
+Why, because it's much easier, less-expensive, time-saving, and yummier to just buy bread from the bakery.

 This metaphor explains the benefits of syndicated content.